Climber1705/habitat-simulation/README.md

 # Habitat Simulation

 ## Overview
-This repository is a JavaFX application that simulates a habitat environment with complex food chain interactions.
-The simulation includes multiple species with distinct behaviors, implementing predator-prey relationships, genetic evolution, and environmental influences like disease.
-The project provides a realistic and engaging representation of ecosystem dynamics.
+This repository is a JavaFX application initially developed as coursework at King’s College London.
+I’ve been expanding and refining it beyond the original requirements.
+The simulation models a dynamic habitat environment with complex food chain interactions, including multiple species with distinct behaviors, predator-prey relationships & genetic evolution and environmental influences like disease.

 ## Features
-- Simulates predator-prey interactions with distinct hunting behaviors.
+- 🦊 Simulates predator-prey interactions with distinct hunting behaviors.
-- Implements plant consumption mechanics for herbivores.
+- 🌿 Implements plant consumption mechanics for herbivores.
-- Includes disease spread among species.
+- 🦠 Includes disease spread among species.
-- Genetic inheritance and mutations affecting evolution.
+- 🧬 Genetic inheritance and mutations affecting evolution.
-- Age-based predator behavior.
+- ⏳ Age-based predator behavior.
-- Extensible object-oriented design with reusable logic.
+- 🛠️ Extensible object-oriented design with reusable logic.

 ## Installation
 To install this project, follow these steps: